For consumers For business

 • There is no magic number of clothing items (or any items for that matter) to achieve a minimalist wardrobe

-• Minimalism is about fine-tuning your own personal style, and the only rule is to rid yourself of excess
+• Minimalism is about fine-tuning your own personal style, and the key is to avoid excess

 Some staple minimalist fashion brands